This post contains affiliate links. For more information, click here.

 So, here's my version on what you really NEED to get started as a quilter.
 I will also put links under each item I mention so you can click on them and check them out further if you like.

 1. A QUILT KIT - I would recommend a kit for a beginning quilter.
 It eliminates the need for you to have to visit a store to purchase fabric.
 Of course you can purchase fabric online, but for me, it was daunting, so a kit worked out perfectly.
 It will come with your pattern, detailed instructions, and every bit of fabric you need to get started.
-I'll put a link below, but I would also recommend looking at Connecting Threads.
-If you click that link, it'll take you right to the beginner quilt kit section.
+I'll put a link below, but if you're browsing Amazon, try "beginner quilt kits".
+If you click the link below, it'll take you right to the beginner quilt kit section.

 3. SCISSORS - Get a good pair.
 I like my Kai scissors.
 They're always right by my machine while I quilt and I don't use them on anything except material and thread.